newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 5. The template uses Python 3.8.
 Install that in your environment using: `sudo amazon-linux-extras install python3.8`

-6. Build the application wuth SAM using `sam build`
+6. Build the application wuth SAM using `sam build`.

+    Once finished, you will see Build Succeeded in the terminal.
+If the build fails, get some assistance from the presenters.

 **Stage 3** Deploy the CloudFormation stack with SAM following these steps.